Victim of Crime

 Guide to the Law for Victims of Crime in the United States

 If you or someone you know is a victim of a crime, or someone has threatened to harm you or otherwise commit a crime against you, you have the following rights in the U.S. But keep in mind that you may need to be proactive in exercising your rights as a victim.

 Start here to report a crime in the United States.
 You may also need to contact and follow up with your local chief prosecutor, sometimes called the “District Attorney” (abbreviated “D.A.” or “DA”), or “State’s Attorney” or “Commonwealth’s Attorney,” or if it’s a federal crime, the local United States Attorney or “U.S. Attorney.”
 And you should maintain good records of the details of what happened, and (safely) collect and maintain any evidence of the crime, including communications such as phone records, emails, texts, etc.

 You can find your local resources at the federal Office for Victims of Crimes.

 In addition you may be able to sue the perpetrator in civil court, with the help of a personal injury lawyer.

 Note: Call 911 if you are in immediate danger or if a life-threatening crime has just occurred

 1. Right to Protection

-Law enforcement has a duty to investigate crime and protect victims
+Does law enforcement have a duty to investigate crime and protect victims?